 • Coping with symptoms

 • Exploring ways to maintain closeness and intimacy

 Building Your Care Team

 • Understanding approaches to treatment in the early-stages

 • Exploring family adjustments

 • Understanding advanced directives

 • Engaging your care team

-• Identifying signs of caregiver stress and copying techniques
+• Identifying signs of caregiver stress and coping techniques

 Solving Communication Challenges